 - 1. An instalment contract shall be executed in writing. - 2.
-The contract shall indicate: - a) the amount of cash payment; - b) the amount and time of payment by instalments; - c) the annual rate of interest. - 3.
+The contract shall indicate: - a) the amount of cash payment - b) the amount and time of payment by instalments - c) the annual rate of interest. - 3.
 The seller shall deliver to the buyer the copies of the documents of sale.

-Article 507 - Presumption of execution of a contract upon delivery of things the moment of delivery of the thing.
+Article 507 - Presumption of execution of a contract upon delivery of things

+If a contract is executed in violation of the requirements of Article 506, the contract shall be deemed to have been executed from the moment of delivery of the thing.
 In such case, the buyer shall pay only the price of the thing, free of interest.